conjurer-rich/user-needs-mapping/_pages/home.md

       url: /quick-start-guide
 excerpt: >
   Empower your teams to align, collaborate, and deliver meaningful outcomes faster.
+section-list:
+    - "**Passenger Case Study:** Learn how a mobile ticketing company used User Needs Mapping to reduce cognitive load, improve team alignment, and scale their business.
+[Read the story.](/articles/2025-01-02-unm04-case-study-passenger/)"
+    - "**Practical insights:** See how organizations have bridged the gap between complexity and clarity with this technique."
+learn-more-list:
+    - "**Step-by-step guide to User Needs Mapping:** Learn how to use User Needs Mapping to align your teams around the needs of your users.
+[Read the guide.](/docs/introduction-to-user-needs-mapping/)"
+    - "**Common challenges and how to overcome them:** See how organizations have overcome common challenges with User Needs Mapping.
+[Read the article.](/docs/challenges/)"
+    - "**Key takeaways for success:** Learn the key takeaways for success with User Needs Mapping.
+[Read the article.](/articles/2025-01-02-unm07-key-takeaways-user-needs-mapping/)"
 ---

 ## When product and engineering teams don’t align, progress slows.